thevoxium/Cuda-Grind/README.md

 #### Day 2
 File : rgbtogray.cu \
-Detail: Implemented the rgb to gray conversion kernel shown in the third chapter of the PMPP book.
+Detail: Implemented the rgb to gray conversion kernel shown in the third chapter of the PMPP book. \

-\
+File blurkernel_1channel.cu \

-some file coming soon for day 2...
+Detail: Implemented the blur kernel example shown in the third chapter of the PMPP book. \
+Learned:
+- multidimensional grids and blocks in Cuda
+- how to map threads to multidimensional data
+- read half of chapter 3 of PMPP book